Building a Linux Computer

-(Also the zucchini plants in the background!)
+(Also the zucchini plant cameo in the background.)

 One thing I do regret is the CPU.
 I have no idea why I got both a Radeon card (and a Ryzen 3 no less!) and a dedicated graphics card.
 I think I bought the graphics card in a rush and originally hadn't planned to get one, hence the Radeon Vega graphics.
 It wouldn't be so bad if it weren't for Unreal Engine taking forever to load on this CPU.
 I should have just gone for a Ryzen 5 instead.
 Oh well.
 Lesson learned.

 Nestled under the GPU is this little bastard, my wireless card.
 I don't know why my connection is such crap, but a different brand of wifi card certainly wouldn't hurt.
 Of course, the real culprit could be my router or my ISP, or perhaps the voices in the wall.
 I know that broken wifi is an ancient linux meme, but I'm at least 50% sure that the linux kernel isn't the problem here 😂 (knock on wood).

 All in all, with a good distro like Pop!_OS, linux workstations rule.
 It's a great computer and a joy to use.
 Hopefully I'm able to make some great software with it.
 Maybe in a few years I'll make modifications, but for now it serves its purpose.